spnkrtv/SemrushTestAssignment/README.md

 ![docker and vms](https://www.docker.com/sites/default/files/d8/2018-11/docker-containerized-and-vm-transparent-bg.png)

+*www.docker.com*

 ## What is Kubernetes?

 Kubernetes is an open-source platform for managing and configuring containers.
 Kubernetes brings a framework to run distributed systems and helps with scaling and failover for an application, provides deployment patterns and so on.

-To start a Kubernetes single-node cluster Docker Desktop check the box **Enable Kubernetes** in Settings of Docker.
+To start a Kubernetes single-node cluster check the box **Enable Kubernetes** in Settings of Docker.

 To learn more about Kubernetes [follow here](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

 ## Step 1.
 Get the Docker

-[Download](https://www.docker.com/products/docker-desktop) the latest Docker release and install it
+[Download](https://www.docker.com/products/docker-desktop) the latest Docker release and install it.

-Have a look at step-by-step [tutorial](https://www.docker.com/docker-desktop/getting-started-for-mac) to customise it.
+Have a look at step-by-step tutorial to customise it for [Mac](https://www.docker.com/docker-desktop/getting-started-for-mac) and [Windows](https://www.docker.com/docker-desktop/getting-started-for-windows).

 ## Step 2.
 Make a directory structure